“THE OCEAN SUSTAINABLE DEVELOPMENT GOAL (SDG 14):

 OCEAN GOVERNANCE INCLUDING UNCLOS

-– UN Law of the Sea: New Legally Binding Instrument on Biodiversity in Areas Beyond National Jurisdiction (BBNJ) and Ocean Industries
+– The Law of the Sea – New Legally Binding Instrument on Biodiversity in Areas Beyond National Jurisdiction (BBNJ): What Will It Mean for Ocean Industries

 Invitation only event